CartoDB/documentation/app/content/deployment-options/custom-deployment/operations.md

 cp -r /var/lib/docker/volumes /var/lib/docker/backup-volumes
 ```
 {{% bannerNote title="WARNING"%}}
-*/var/lib/docker/volumes* is the default path of Docker Volumes, you'll need to substitude */var/lib/docker/volumes* for the actual origin in case they are not in the default destination.
+*/var/lib/docker/volumes* is the default path of Docker Volumes, you'll need to substitute */var/lib/docker/volumes* for the actual origin in case they are not in the default destination.

 Please, be sure that the destination folder has enough disk space.
 {{%/ bannerNote %}}